 Aaron Hernandez was born on November 6, 1989, in Bristol, Connecticut.
 After earning All-American honors at the University of Florida, Hernandez quickly established himself as a quality NFL tight end for the New England Patriots.
 However, his promising career was derailed when he was arrested and charged with the first-degree murder of semi-pro football player Odin Lloyd in June 2013.
 In May 2014, Hernandez was indicted in connection with two murders related to a drive-by shooting in 2012.
 He was convicted of first-degree murder in the Odin Lloyd case in April 2015.
-Just days after being acquitted of the 2012 murder charges, he appeared to commit suicide in his jail cell on April 19, 2017.
+Just days after being acquitted of the 2012 murder charges, he committed suicide in his jail cell on April 19, 2017.
 Following his death, a judge erased his 2013 murder conviction, abiding by Massachusetts case law which calls for convictions to be vacated if the defendant dies before an appeal can be heard.

 Early Years and College